Reference

 • size - Maximum exchanges per batch (default: 100)

-• flushIntervalMs - Maximum wait time before flushing partial batch (default: 5000ms)
+• flushIntervalMs - Maximum wait time in milliseconds before flushing a partial batch (default: 5000ms)

 Linting: route-level positioning